Reducing Food Waste

 - Store cupboard items in an airtight container if they typically turn stale before you can finish them.
 Clear containers and labels will help you keep track of the repackaged items.

-- To extend the life of cheese blocks and other tightly wrapped items, keep them in their packaging and place the entire item in an airtight container once it is open.
+- To extend the life of cheese blocks and other tightly wrapped items, keep them in their packaging.
+After opening, put them in an airtight container.

 - Freeze what you can't use immediately.
 Once opened, many items, such as tomato sauce, pizza sauce, pesto, curry paste, tomato paste, broth, buns and baked goods, can be frozen.